What Is a Keylogger?

 Software keyloggers can disguise themselves as legitimate programs, and hardware keyloggers can be difficult for security software to detect.
 This makes them dangerous to users and a favorite for threat actors.

 Of course, the danger exists beyond credentials.
 Cybercriminals can steal credit card information, bank account information, email account information, private data, and more.
 This wide range of information allows cybercriminals to launch further attacks with ease.

-How to Protect Your Organisation Against Keyloggers
+How to Protect Your Organization Against Keyloggers

 Because keyloggers often are downloaded through user action, user education becomes paramount when preventing keyloggers.

-Utilising a strong security awareness training program can go a long way toward helping users spot social engineering attacks; be more aware of what suspicious sites, links, and files look like; and helping them stay safe in a variety of digital situations.
+Utilizing a strong security awareness training program can go a long way toward helping users spot social engineering attacks; be more aware of what suspicious sites, links, and files look like; and helping them stay safe in a variety of digital situations.

-As many attacks that start with keyloggers are credential-based attacks, having strong identity and access management, and implementing a Zero Trust framework — which utilises tactics like multi-factor authentication (MFA) — can stop an attack from escalating and eliminates privileged access which threat actors may take advantage of in an attack.
+As many attacks that start with keyloggers are credential-based attacks, having strong identity and access management, and implementing a Zero Trust framework — which utilizes tactics like multi-factor authentication (MFA) — can stop an attack from escalating and eliminates privileged access which threat actors may take advantage of in an attack.